the vinylist

 compare similar products?

-• I also wanted to implement a separate comparison page like that of Best Buy’s so that users can easily choose which products to compare.
+• I wanted to implement a separate comparison page like that of Best Buy’s so that users can easily choose which products to compare.

 How might we streamline